Skip to content

 Outsourcing Order Status View

-View outsourcing orders by status distribution — pending issue / issued (partially issued) / partially returned / fully returned / completed; batches with out-of-spec shrinkage are highlighted.
+View outsourcing orders by status distribution — pending issue / issued (partially issued) / partially stocked-in / fully stocked-in / completed; batches with out-of-spec shrinkage are highlighted.

 All Outsourcing Orders